 What our Human Eye lesson plan includes

 Lesson Objectives and Overview: Human Eye explores the different parts and functions of eyes.
 Students will discover how this part of the body allows us to process light and visualize color.
-They will learn about tears as well and how the lacrimal glands release moisture for a number of different reasons.
+They will also learn about tears and how the lacrimal glands release moisture for a number of different reasons.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 For this lesson, you will need colored pencils and small flashlights for the activity portion.